grease-xmr/grease/docs/src/02_circuits.typ

 === Summary

-The *VerifyFeldmanSecretShare_peer* operation is a verification protocol and is language independent.
+The *VerifyFeldmanSecretShare_KES* operation is a verification protocol and is language independent.
 This operation is not redundant, in that the successful verification of the previous *FeldmanSecretShare_2_of_2* operation with the same publicly visible parameters implies that this operation will succeed, but the conditions are different.

 This operation will be implemented by the KES in its own native implementation language where the successful verification of the previous *FeldmanSecretShare_2_of_2* operation cannot be assumed.
 As such, this operation will exist and can called independently of any other operations.